Dicaprio Bootle: Kansas City Chiefs

-After going unselected in the 2021 NFL Draft, Bootle signed as an undrafted free agent with the Kansas City Chiefs.
+After going unselected in the 2021 NFL draft, Bootle signed as an undrafted free agent with the Kansas City Chiefs.
 He was waived on August 31, 2021.
 He was signed to the practice squad the next day.
-He was elevated from the practice squad via a standard elevation prior to their week four game against the Philadelphia Eagles.
-Bootle was again elevated from the practice squad in week 16 against the Pittsburgh Steelers after the defense lost starters for the game due to COVID-19 protocols.
-He took advantage of the opportunity by leading the team in tackles for the game with seven.
-He signed a reserve/future contract with the Chiefs on February 2, 2022.
+Prior to Week 4, Bootle was elevated from the practice squad via a standard elevation against the Philadelphia Eagles.
+Bootle was again elevated from the practice squad in Week 16 against the Pittsburgh Steelers after the defense lost starters for the game due to COVID-19 protocols.
+He took advantage of the opportunity by leading the team in tackles (7) for the game.
+On February 2, 2022, Bootle signed a reserve/future contract with the Chiefs.

 On August 30, 2022, Bootle was waived by the Chiefs.
-He was re-signed to the practice squad on September 13, 2022.
-He was promoted to the active roster on October 15.
+He was re-signed to the practice squad on September 13 and promoted to the active roster on October 15.
 He was waived on October 17 and re-signed to the practice squad.
 Bootle became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.

 On August 29, 2023, Bootle was waived by the Chiefs.

 Carolina Panthers

-On September 11, 2023, Bootle was signed to the Carolina Panthers practice squad.
+On September 11, 2023, Bootle was signed to the Carolina Panthers' practice squad.
 He was promoted to the active roster on October 11.
-He was placed on injured reserve on November 22.
+Bootle was placed on injured reserve on November 22.

 On August 27, 2024, Bootle was waived by the Panthers.

 Los Angeles Chargers

-On September 11, 2024, Bootle was signed to the Los Angeles Chargers practice squad.
+On September 11, 2024, Bootle was signed to the Los Angeles Chargers' practice squad.
 He was promoted to the active roster on October 21.
 On November 16, Bootle was waived by the Chargers and signed to the practice squad three days later.